 A property owner can grant an option or a pre-emption right to purchase the property on certain terms.
 There is no specific regulation in respect of such agreements; however, in order to be protected against third parties and creditors, the right must be registered in the Land Register.
+Municipalities and individuals may in some cases have registered a pre-emptive purchasing right or a right to repurchase properties at a certain time and specified price, if this has been agreed with the existing or prior owners of the properties.

-A mandatory tenants' pre-emption right (tilbudspligt) exists with respect to transfer of certain residential properties, cf. section 6.13.
+Further, a mandatory tenants' pre-emption right (tilbudspligt) exists with respect to transfer of certain residential properties, cf. section 6.13.